wrought/wireless-networking-in-the-developing-world/wndw.md

 Before installing a wireless LAN it is a good idea to first think things through a bit:

--   •What is it that you are planning to do with the wireless network?
+-   What is it that you are planning to do with the wireless network?
     Is it an addition to the wired network or a replacement for it?
 Are you going to run applications over the network that are not delay tolerant or sensitive to bandwidth variations (like voice and video conferencing).

--   •The main difference between indoor and outdoor wireless is the absorption and reflection of radio waves by the building itself.
+-   The main difference between indoor and outdoor wireless is the absorption and reflection of radio waves by the building itself.
     What building features do you need to take into account?
 Do the walls have metal, water or heavy concrete in them?
 Do windows have metal in them (e.g. metal coating or metal grids)?
 Is the building long and stretched or compact?

--   •Do you expect users to be mainly static, or will they move a lot?
+-   Do you expect users to be mainly static, or will they move a lot?
     And when they move, is it important to have uninterrupted handover (this means, a handover so quick that you will not notice the interruption of a voice call)?

--   •Are there good places to hang the Access Points?
+-   Are there good places to hang the Access Points?
 Are wired sockets and electricity for the APs readily available?
 Is electricity stable?
 If not, even indoor APs might need stable solar/battery power supplies and/or UPS.

--   •Are there sources of interference, like ad-hoc APs brought in by users, bluetooth devices, microwaves?
+-   Are there sources of interference, like ad-hoc APs brought in by users, bluetooth devices, microwaves?

 ### Bandwidth requirements